intoinside/KickAssemblerToDoxygen/README.md

 Remeber to use slash or backslash correctly.

-It should work with Python 3.10 and above.
+It works with Python 3.10 and (hopefully) above.